hey-mike/Notes/Dotnet/README.md

 Razor uses view location expanders to build up a list of locations that should be searched for a view.
 View location expanders implement the IViewLocationExpander interface

+## Claim and Policy
+A claim is a piece of information about the user, along with some information about where the information came from.

+Policy works with claims to manage user access to the application more flexibly than with standard roles.